 Now, it was very interesting to hear the panel of judges critique this case and one of their critiques is that they thought 21 sessions of physical therapy was a lot.
 They suggested that 21 sessions is a lot of time and money people have to pay for and they don’t necessarily have the money to people for sessions that could cost up to 100 dollars per session.
 I found this interesting because when I suffered my disc bulge, I probably went for about upwards of 40 sessions and I didn’t experience any real recovery.
 This just goes to show that when I was going to physical therapy, they probably weren’t doing a good enough job with me and ultimately, I wasted a lot of time and money.
 Therefore, the big takeaway here is that if your treatment isn’t working, you should probably discontinue the service your receiving and look to other sources before you waste more money and time.

 Secondly, another interesting point that the judges stated was that they were a bit skeptical about the use of spinal traction in healing a disc bulge or herniation.
-Their primary reasoning for this was because their isn’t a lot of evidence or research out there to support the fact the spinal traction works in healing these types of injuries.
-However, with that being said, I’m a huge believer in spinal traction and that was one of the best things that happened to me when I suffered my disc bulge.
-Without spinal traction, who knows were I’d be today…..
+Their primary reasoning for this was because there isn’t a lot of evidence or research out there to support the fact the spinal traction works in healing these types of injuries.
+However, with that being said, I’m a huge believer in spinal traction, and that was one of the best things that happened to me when I suffered my disc bulge.
+Without spinal traction, who knows where I’d be today…..

-So, with all that being said, their are some important points that I want sum up:
+So, with all that being said, there are some important points that I want to sum up:

 1) Don’t waste your money and time on services that don’t work for you.

 2) Spinal traction does work in treating disc bulge and disc herniation injuries.